Ultimaker/CuraEngine/README.md

 In order to compile CuraEngine, either use CMake or start a project in your preferred IDE.
 CMake compilation:
-1. Move to the CuraEngine directory and execute the following commands
+1. Navigate to the CuraEngine directory and execute the following commands
 2. $ mkdir build && cd build
 3. $ cmake ..
 4. $ make

 Project files generation:
-1. Move to the CuraEngine directory and execute the following commands
+1. Navigate to the CuraEngine directory and execute the following commands
 2. cmake . -G "CodeBlocks - Unix Makefiles"
 3. (for a list of supported IDE's see http://www.cmake.org/Wiki/CMake_Generator_Specific_Information#Code::Blocks_Generator)

 Installing Protobuf
 -------------------